-Cheltenham Tree Planting Project
+Cheltenham Tree Planting 2020/21

-To Celebrate 100 years of Rotary in Cheltenham the four Cheltenham Rotary Clubs are collaborating with a number of projects.
+To Celebrate 100 years of Rotary in Cheltenham the three Cheltenham Rotary Clubs are collaborating with a number of projects.
 (Please see the other featured page on the Centenary Celebrations for details of all the proposed Projects.)

 Locations for all the Trees have been identified following discussions with Cheltenham Borough Council, Cheltenham Borough Homes and Gloucestershire County Council.

 Sue Jenkins from the Cheltenham North Club is leading this project and the following are the latest updates from Sue.

 All of the Pictures taken of the Tree and Crocus planting can be found under Photo Galleries which is in the "What we Do" area of this website at the top of the Home Page.